Expand description

 Allows to inspect the properties of a request before preparing it.

-are applied to every request created from this Session
+Session are applied to every request created from this Session.

 Enums